2003 World Horticultural Exposition: The project IGA 2003

-The project was more than the World Horticultural Exposition.
-The access roads to the newly built Warnow Tunnel, the new trade fair and congress centre, the integration of the historical ship type Frieden as a wharf museum, the reuse of the park after the exhibition and the improvement of infrastructure in Rostock were part of the project as well.
+The project encompassed more than just the World Horticultural Exposition.
+It also included the construction of access roads to the newly built Warnow Tunnel, the development of a new trade fair and congress centre, the integration of the historical ship Frieden as a wharf museum, the reuse of the park after the exhibition, and improvements to Rostock's infrastructure.

 Participating countries

 Thirty-two countries were represented with a national garden: Austria, Bolivia, Bulgaria, China, Colombia, Croatia, Finland, France, Greece, Germany, Hungary, India, Indonesia, Italy, Japan, Kenya, Latvia, Luxembourg, Mauritania, Netherlands, North Korea, Pakistan, Poland, Slovakia, Spain, South Africa, South Korea, Switzerland, Tanzania, Tunisia, United Arab Emirates, and Vietnam.

 Financials

 The preparation and furnishing of the terrain cost 62 million euros, the trade fair 32 million euros.
 The bills were paid by the City of Rostock, the State Mecklenburg-Vorpommern and the German federal government.
 2.63 million people visited the exposition.
 The IGA 2003 met expectations as an attraction for holiday makers and tourists.
 More than half of the visitors came from outside Mecklenburg-Vorpommern and one third stayed in Rostock overnight, resulting in 50 million euros extra sales in this region.
 Despite this result the exposition closed with a deficit of 20 million euros due to lack of supervision by the authorities.